naveenbharadwaj19/shots/README.md

 -----------------------------------
 - Up-to date tech news
 - short summary about each tech news
-- swipe left more info
+- swipe left for more info

 -----
 ### 📷 Screen Grabs